airbytehq/airbyte/docs/understanding-airbyte/configuring-airbyte.md

 To configure the default Airbyte Kubernetes deployment, modify the `.env` in the respective directory.
 Each application will consume the appropriate env var from a generated configmap.

-If you want to manage your own Kube manifest, please refer to the various `Kustomize` overlays for examples.
+If you want to manage your own Kube manifests, please refer to the various `Kustomize` overlays for examples.

 ## Reference

 The following are the possible configuration options organised by deployment type and services.

-Internal-onlu variables have been omitted for clarity.
+Internal-only variables have been omitted for clarity.
 See `Configs.java` for a full list.

+Be careful using variables marked as `alpha` as they aren't meant for public consumption.

 ### Shared